shamakhan/mnet-ui-base/src/js/components/Markdown/README.md

-## GrommetMarkdown
+## MnetUIBaseMarkdown
-Markdown formatting using Grommet components.
+Markdown formatting using MnetUIBase components.

 Grommet uses 'markdown-to-jsx' in Markdown component,
       you can see all the options in the documentation.